varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 ### Defining object related Metadata

 The objects tab contains the tables from the `AdventureWorksLT` source system as well as any Data Warehouse tables created and accelerated.
-The metadata can be modelled and tweaked in several ways on the object and table level.
+The metadata can be modeled and tweaked in several ways on the object and table level.

 Some main approaches are: